Which Pet Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Zoetis vs. Elanco: Which Pet Stock is a Better Buy?
+Chewy vs. IDEXX Laboratories: Which Pet Stock is a Better Buy?

-The pet industry has grown impressively over the past year as more people adopted pets given their remote lifestyles, thereby increasing aggregate expenditure on pet nutrition, medications, diagnostic devices and other products.
-Because the pet-ownership trend is likely to continue amid the hybrid working structure now embraced by many businesses, various companies have been developing new drugs or solutions for advanced pet care.
-Against this backdrop, we believe popular pet care companies Zoetis (ZTS) and Elanco Animal (ELAN) are well-positioned to capitalize on the industry tailwinds.
-But let’s find out which of these stocks is a better buy now.
-Zoetis Inc .
-(NYSE:) discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
-The company provides its services through five categories, namely anti-invectives, vaccines, parasitic ides, medicated feed additives, and other pharmaceuticals.
+The high volume of pet adoption amid continued remote working arrangements is driving heightened demand for pet food and care products.
+As a result, companies are racing to develop viable pet medications and pet friendly products to capitalize on the growing market.
+We think this positions popular pet companies IDEXX Laboratories (IDXX) and Chewy (NYSE:) to deliver solid returns in the coming months.
+But let’s find out which of these stocks is a better buy now.IDEXX Laboratories, Inc. (IDXX) develops, manufactures and distributes products and provides services for the companion animal veterinary, livestock and poultry, dairy and water testing markets worldwide.
+The company also sells a line of portable electrolytes and blood gas analyzers for the human point-of-care medical diagnostics market.

-Elanco Animal Health Incorporated (NYSE:) is an animal health care company that develops, manufactures, and markets products for companion and food animals.
-The company sells its products to third-party distributors, veterinarians, and farm animal producers, and dairy farmers, and provides aquaculture operations.
+Chewy, Inc. (CHWY) operates an online platform to sell pet food and medications and other pet-related products.
+The company offers its products and services through its website and mobile applications.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.